The best solution to your super wide hips, even if you’re thin, is something you’ve probably never even considered.

 No amount of crunches, seated twists, standing twists or swiveling movements will shrink fat cells ANYWHERE in your body.

-Another thing that will make your wide hips appear narrower is that of sucking the excess fat out of your midsection.
+Another thing that will make your wide hips appear narrower is that of burning the excess fat out of your midsection.

 Again, no quantity of sit-ups or crunching will accomplish this.
 Excess fat in your stomach and waistline will only be sucked out when you force your body to dip into this stored energy for fuel.